imagentleman/ublime/README.md

 ## How to install on Chrome DevTools

-Replace the empty `Custom.css` file in Chrome with the css file of the theme.
+Replace the empty `Custom.css` file in the Chrome profile folder with the css file of the theme from the zip.

-They are located on:
+The `Custom.css` can be found in:

-*Mac:* `~/Library/Application Support/Google/Chrome/Default/User StyleSheets/Custom.css`
+**Mac:** `~/Library/Application Support/Google/Chrome/Default/User StyleSheets/Custom.css`

 **PC:** `C:\Users\ReplaceWithThisWithYourUsername\AppData\Local\Google\Chrome\User Data\Default\User StyleSheets\Custom.css`